treyhunner/pyohio2024/outline.md

 "The road to hell is paved with bad intentions" Deontology has a clear right/wrong
 Consequentialism leans toward accepting that we might weight things incorrectly

+---

+Notes after rehearsal with Michael...

+Reminding folks what we're talking about and what we're going to talk about... especially toward the end extend that

+MVP

+Perfection is the enemy of the good

+Starting Python Morsels as a mailing list

+Someone tried to accomplish something there.
+Sometimes the fence isn't what it was intended to do.
+Question why things are the way they are.
+Don't assume that something is as it should be, but also don't assume that it has no purpose.

+Inventing your own library feels good in the moment until afterward when you realize you now have your own somewhat flawed library to maintain.